openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   - validating Key Attestations when Annex D of [@!OIDF.OID4VCI] is used.
 - Verifiers
   - validating the signature of the Verifiable Presentation, e.g., KB-JWT of an SD-JWT VC, or `deviceSignature` CBOR structure in case of ISO mdocs.
 Verifiers are assumed to determine in advance the cryptographic suites supported by the ecosystem, e.g. mDL Issuers/Verifiers implementing ISO mdocs.
+  - validating the status information of the Verifiable Credential or Wallet Attestation.
 - Wallets
   - validating signed presentation requests.